hanjingo/doc/ALGO/shortest_path_problem.md

 ## Dijkstra's Algorithm

 Dijkstra's algorithm proceeds in stages, just like the unweighted shortest-path algorithm.
-At each stage, Dijkstra's algorith selects a vertex, $v$, which has the smallest $d_v$ among all the `unknown` vertices and declares that the shortest path from $s$ to $v$ is `known`.
+At each stage, Dijkstra's algorithm selects a vertex, $v$, which has the smallest $d_v$ among all the `unknown` vertices and declares that the shortest path from $s$ to $v$ is `known`.
 The remainder of a stage consists of updating the values of $d_w$.

 In the unweighted case, we set $d_w = d_v + 1$ if $d_w = \infty$.
 Thus, we essentially lowered the value of $d_w$ if vertex $v$ offered a shorter path.
 If we apply the same logic to the weighted case, then we should set $d_w = d_v + c_{v,w}$ if this new value for $d_w$ would be an improvement.
 Put simply, the algorithm decides whether or not it is a good idea to use $v$ on the path to $w$.
 The original cost, $d_w$, is the cost without using $v$; the cost calculated above is the cheapest path using $v$ (and only `known` vertices).